maiziezhoulab/VolcanoSV/README.md

 conda env create -f VolcanoSV/requirement.yaml
 ```

-Then you will have a virtual environment called "volcano” created.
+Then you will have a virtual environment called `volcanosv` created.
 Before running any VolcanoSV commands, please activate this environment first.
 ```
 conda activate volcanosv
 ```